 There will be a presentation examining the emotional, psychological and social benefits of reading for pleasure, drawing on recent research.
 Afterwards, the class will form small, intimate shared reading circles where you as readers, get a chance to read aloud from a classic short story, pausing every so often to share immediate personal reflections and ideas stimulated by the story.
 This 'slow' reading will leave you feeling both serene and creatively revived.

 Who will be teaching?

 Sonya is a bibliotherapist with The School of Life, where she conducts one-to-one sessions of literary therapy with Australian and international clients.
-Sonya also pioneered the social enterprise, The Literary Hand, www.literaryhand.com which aims to foster community cohesion and wellbeing using literature, by leading shared reading circles in community settings and hosting literary salons.
-Naturally, Sonya is a lifelong reader and passionate devotee of 'slow reading'
+Sonya also pioneered the social enterprise, The Literary Hand, www.literaryhand.com which aims to foster community cohesion and wellbeing using literature by leading shared reading circles in community settings and hosting literary salons.
+Naturally Sonya is a lifelong reader and a passionate devotee of 'slow reading'.

 Please email firstname.lastname@example.org if you have any questions about the class.

 Geelong West, VIC 3218